wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 1. In the **Manage** tab, click **Lifecycle**.

-2. Click **Publish** to publish the REST API to the Developer Portal.
+2. Click **Publish** to publish the REST API to the Developer Portal where applications can subscribe to it.

 3. To access the Developer Portal, click **Go to DevPortal**.